Sullivan (Surrey) — A Buyer’s Guide

 Frequently asked questions

-What is the Sullivan Heights Secondary catchment, and is it actually a top-quartile school?
+Is Sullivan Heights Secondary actually a top-quartile school?

-The City of Surrey adopted its Bill 44 implementation in mid-2024, applying the SSMUH framework to most former RS-zoned single-family lots.
-In principle, three to six units are now permitted depending on lot size and frontage.
-In practice, Sullivan's conventional 5,500–7,500 sq ft suburban lots are technically multiplex-eligible — most support at least a duplex or coach-house arrangement, and many support a four-unit form.
-Lane access, parking, and servicing capacity constrain real-world buildability on a parcel-by-parcel basis.
-For long-hold owners considering an eventual coach-house or multiplex addition, this changes the lot-value calculus; for short-hold buyers, it does not yet show up in resale benchmarks materially.
-Run a feasibility check on the specific parcel before treating it as multiplex-ready.
+Surrey adopted its Bill 44 implementation in mid-2024 — three-to-six-unit multiplex is permitted on most former RS-zoned single-family lots subject to lot size and frontage.
+Sullivan's 5,500–7,500 sq ft conventional lots support at least a duplex or coach house, and many support a four-unit form.
+Lane access, parking, and servicing capacity constrain real-world buildability — run a feasibility check on the specific parcel before treating it as multiplex-ready.

 What to read next

-- · South Surrey pillar — the affordable-luxury detached alternative, Earl Marriott catchment
+- · South Surrey — the larger-lot detached alternative, Earl Marriott catchment

-- · Willoughby (Langley) pillar — the master-planned new-construction alternative across the Surrey-Langley line
+- · Willoughby (Langley) — the master-planned new-construction alternative across the Surrey-Langley line

-- · Surrey-Langley SkyTrain Corridor pillar — why the SkyTrain serves Cloverdale, not Sullivan, and what that means for relative price growth
+- · Surrey-Langley SkyTrain Corridor guide — why the SkyTrain serves Cloverdale, not Sullivan, and what that means for relative price growth

 - · Bill 44 / SSMUH guide — the provincial framework behind Surrey’s multiplex zoning

-- · BC Property Transfer Tax and PTT calculator — the line item every $1.5M+ buyer underestimates
+- · BC Property Transfer Tax and PTT calculator — on a $1.5M Sullivan detached, BC PTT runs ~$28,000 at closing

 - · Foreign Buyer Ban + 20% APTT — the non-resident interaction on Specified Area purchases